nagix/chartjs-plugin-streaming/README.md

 chartjs-plugin-streaming requires [Moment.js](http://momentjs.com/) and [Chart.js](http://www.chartjs.org).

-Currently, only the [line](http://www.chartjs.org/docs/latest/charts/line.html) chart type with [point data](http://www.chartjs.org/docs/latest/charts/line.html#point) (each data point is specified an array of an object containing x and y properties) is supported.
-Either x or y must be in any of the [date formats](http://momentjs.com/docs/#/parsing/) that Moment.js accepts, and the corresponding axis must have a 'realtime' scale that has the  as [time](http://www.chartjs.org/docs/latest/axes/cartesian/time.html) scale.
+Version 1.2 supports the [line](http://www.chartjs.org/docs/latest/charts/line.html) and [bar](http://www.chartjs.org/docs/latest/charts/bar.html) chart type with both [Number data](http://www.chartjs.org/docs/latest/charts/line.html#number) and [Point data](http://www.chartjs.org/docs/latest/charts/line.html#point) (each data point is specified an array of an object containing x and y properties) is supported.
+In case of Point data, either x or y must be in any of the [date formats](http://momentjs.com/docs/#/parsing/) that Moment.js accepts, and the corresponding axis must have a 'realtime' scale that has the same options as [time](http://www.chartjs.org/docs/latest/axes/cartesian/time.html) scale.
 Once the realtime scale is specified, the chart will auto-scroll along with that axis.
 Old data will be automatically deleted as it disappears off the chart.

-## Tutorial
+## Tutorial and samples

 You can find a tutorial and samples at [nagix.github.io/chartjs-plugin-streaming](https://nagix.github.io/chartjs-plugin-streaming).